luthor112/steam-easygrid/README.md

 # Using all images from SteamGridDB

 - Double-click the header of an app
+    - ...or click the `SG` button near the `Show game details` button, and select `Open window` from the menu
 - A window should appear with the settings
 - In the left pane, secect the type of image you want to replace
 - In the right page, click the image you want to use